 5. Dodge Monkeys at the Monkey Temple

-Also known as the Fish Tail Cave or Wat Tham Pla, the monkey temple is protected by a dramatic staircase protected by 7-headed Nagas (mythical serpents) and is absolutely overrun with monkeys.
-They’re actually quite menacing and are known to jump on unsuspecting tourists and snatch their things, so visit at your own risk!
+It’s absolutely overrun with monkeys.
+They’re actually quite menacing and are known to jump on unsuspecting tourists to snatch their things, so visit at your own risk!

-Alternatively, you can negotiate a price for a return journey with a car or motorbike taxi driver, or join a group tour – more on this below.
+Alternatively, you can negotiate a price for a return trip with a car or motorbike taxi driver, or join a group tour – more on this below.

 The night market in Chiang Rai is quieter and more relaxing than any other Thai night market I’ve experienced (and I’ve been to a lot!) so this is a great place for stocking up on souvenirs.
-Not to mention, a visit here is one of the best things to do in Chiang Rai for foodies.
+And of course, a visit here is one of the best things to do in Chiang Rai for foodies.

 7. Go Temple Hopping in Chiang Rai’s Town Centre